Transition Points Podcast

 Emma's response was to normalize the experience.

-Emma went on to share with us how the isolation she faced affected her academic experience:
+Emma went on to share with us how the isolation she felt affected her academic experience:

 In my opinion, I was just a little bit behind so I just had to work a little bit harder than I saw other students working.
 On top of that, the other kids, they had study groups and things of that sort.
 And, for me, it was very hard to find people that I connected to who were also in my major.
 And so, I mainly did all my homework...
 I pretty-well I never had a study group, to be honest.
 And the only time I ever worked with another person was in office hours with my professor or the TA's or something like that.
 So I think that having to navigate that experience by myself, for the most part, [was] really, like challenging and stressful.